jtian24/EDA_Modeling_Spark/README.md

 | EXT_SOURCE_3 | 0.749       | 0.786        | 0.381 | 0.42       |

 However, 20 bins is quite excessive from scorecard building perspective.
 Meanwhile, some neighboring bins do not have significantly different level of default risk (as measured by probability of default).

-By recursively paritioning the variable to identify the split point that maximizes the difference of default probability between neighboring segments as measured by Chi-square statistics, we are able to create simplified segments that retains as much predictiveness of the original attributes as possible, as shown below:
+After applying the recursive bin partitioning based on Chi-Square testing mentioned above to refine and simplify the segments binning, we reduced the total number of bins for EXT_SOURCE_3 while retaining majority of information value, as shown below:

 (please reference update_iv_with_new_bin and recursive_var_bin function for recursive bin optimization for logistic regression, update_r_square_with_new_bin and LR_recursive_var_bin function for recursive bin optimization for linear regression)